 I also want to be a source of motivation for other women, especially mother's.
 I want it to be know that you can be and do whatever you want!
 Motherhood does not define us, it is just a part of who we are.
 And if being a mom is what makes you the happiest, that is absolutely OK too.
 You set your own expectations for yourself.
 No one else can do that for you.

-I struggle with approval.
+I will admit that I struggle with approval.
 I didn't get it a lot as a kid, so now I feel like I need it from everyone.
-I guess I should write FELT, in the past tense, because over the last year, I've really stopped caring who takes me seriously or likes me, because I really like me and I know that I'm dang good at what I do.
+I guess I should write FELT, in the past tense, because over the last year, I've really worked on not caring who takes me seriously or likes me, because I really like me and I know that I'm pretty good at what I do, while leaving all windows and doors open to continue to learn.
 I also don't like hurting anyone's feelings or saying no (I'm just laying it all out there huh?), and so it took me a long time to communicate exactly what I feel when I'm feeling it.
-I also know that not everyone is super into that, so I can be a little overwhelming or intimidating to certain personalities.
+I also know that not everyone is really into that, so I can be a little overwhelming or intimidating to certain personalities.

 My dream has always been to help people and maybe change the world.
 I'm working on that.
 My job allows me to reach people in a very vulnerable place, and if they trust me, and allow me to help them, my job allows me to change lives.
 This means that every day I'm working on being the best coach and trainer I can be, to practice compassion and empathy, to know when to help someone cut through the BS and push forward, and to always, always put my family first.